openhab/website/CONTRIBUTING.md

 This website is made with [VuePress](https://vuepress.vuejs.org/).
 It will be installed as part of the dev dependencies.
 For the used version of vuepress to work correctly, Node.js 16.20.0 or **older** is needed.
 Alternatively on newer versions [the legacy OpenSSL provider can be enabled as described in this StackOverflow thread](https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported).
 For the Ruby scripts used by the website build, Ruby 2.4.3 is needed.
 If you are using a Node.js version manager like [fnm](https://github.com/Schniz/fnm), the provided `.node-version` file should automatically set the correct Node.js version needed.
 If you are using a Ruby version manager like [rvm](https://rvm.io/), running `rvm use` should automatically set the correct version according to the `.ruby-version` file.

+## Editing

+Be careful not to edit anything in the folder vuepress as it is the folder that contains generated content.
+The folder that contains pages to be edited is called ".vuepress" (note the dot at the beginning of the folder name).
+You can alter layouts and components in `.vuepress/components`, or the navigation in `.vuepress/config.js` - check the VuePress docs for more details.

+Note: if you add a new component and reference it in a (Markdown) page with its custom tag, it might not work until you restart the dev server.

 ## Environment Setup

+This chapter describes how to setup a local environment to be able to build the whole website and review changes locally before creating a pull request.

 ### Linux

 #### Ruby 2.4.3

 It is highly recommended to use the [Ruby Version Manager (RVM)](https://rvm.io).
 Once installed it will help to automatically download and configure `Ruby`:

 ```bash
 $ rvm install "ruby-2.4.3"